 Play in Maui: Must-Do’s

 Maui is an island filled with plenty of beauty, adventures, culture, and things to do.
 These are highlights and brief descriptions of some of our favorite activities on the island.
-If you want a list of my 7 “must-dos” in Maui, check back in later this month!

 The Hana Highway is one of the most popular activities on the island.
 A two – sometimes one – lane road twists and turns through the mountains of Maui for over 60 miles.
 Stops along the way could take you to beautiful waterfalls, fresh fruit smoothies, breath-taking overlooks, and more.
 It’s next to impossible to hit all of the best highlights of Road to Hana in one day, so make sure you plan ahead with selecting your “must-see’s” for the day.
-Two of our favorite stops was the Black Sand Beach and the Bamboo Forest along the Pipiwai Trail.
+Two of our favorite stops included the Black Sand Beach and the Bamboo Forest along the Pipiwai Trail.

 November through May is whale watching season in Maui, and this Florida girl loved every minute of it!
 I will go whale watching every single time I go back to the island during the season.
 I also highly recommend Pacific Whale Foundation because they’re not just making money off of tourists, they’re working hard to protect the oceans and the beautiful creatures that call it “home”.
 If you want to see a whale breaching in the ocean, you’ll have to go yourself because I was too busy freaking out with excitement instead of taking photos.
 Oops. 🙂